Item F2153 - About the seven deadly sins, [1970?]

 Biographical history

 Thomas William Shapcott was born in Ipswich, Queensland, on 21 March 1935.
-He attended the Ipswich Grammar School with his twin brother.
-Shapcott left school at 15 to work in his father's accountancy business.
+He attended the Ipswich Grammar School with his twin brother, John Arthur (Jack).
+Shapcott left school at fifteen to work in his father's accountancy business.
 In 1954 Shapcott began to write poetry seriously for the first time.
 His first published poem appeared in the Sydney Bulletin in 1956.
-His first collection of poems, Time on Fire won the Grace Leven Poetry Prize for 1961.
-That year he completed an accountancy degree.
-In 1967 Shapcott graduated Bachelor of Arts from the University of Queensland.
-He established an accountancy firm in 1972.
-In 1971 Shapcott was awarded a Churchill Fellowship to visit America, a trip which led to the autobiographical poems in Shabbytown Calendar (1975).
-In 1973 he was appointed to the Literature Board of the Australia Council and served as its Director from 1983 to 1990.
+His first collection of poems, Time on fire won the Grace Leven Poetry Prize for 1961.
+That same year he completed an accountancy degree at the University of Queensland, then completed a Bachelor of Arts in 1967.
+In 1971, Shapcott was awarded a Churchill Fellowship to visit America, a trip which led to the autobiographical poems in Shabbytown calendar (1975).
+He established an accountancy firm in 1972, having gained previous accountancy experience working with his father's accountancy firm.
+In 1973, he was appointed to the Literature Board of the Australia Council and served as its Director from 1983 to 1990.
 He served as the Executive Director of the National Book Council from 1991 to 1997, when he became the inaugural Professor of Creative Writing at the University of Adelaide, retiring from the position in 2005.
 As well as his many volumes of poetry, Shapcott has written many novels, short stories, libretti, plays and reviews.
-He has received numerous awards for his contribution to Australian literature, including the Canada-Australia Literary Award in 1978, the Yugoslavia Struga International Poetry Festival Golden Wreath Award, 1989, the FAW Christopher Brennan Award, 1995, the New South Wales Premier’s Special Literary Award in 1996 and the Patrick White Award in 2000.
-In 1989 he was made an Officer of the Order of Australia.
-He has received honorary Doctorates from Macquarie University and the University of Queensland.
+He has received numerous awards for his contribution to Australian literature, including the Canada-Australia Literary Award in 1978, the Yugoslavia Struga International Poetry Festival Golden Wreath Award in 1989, the FAW Christopher Brennan Award in 1995, the New South Wales Premier’s Special Literary Award in 1996, and the Patrick White Award in 2000.
+In 1989, he was made an Officer of the Order of Australia.
+He has received honorary Doctorates from Macquarie University (1989) and the University of Queensland (2009).

 Archival history